 To maintain the currency and relevance of the Core& Agreement (Low Risk), the GCIDO may periodically make minor variations to the Core& Agreement (Low Risk) and issue updated versions of the Core& Agreement (Low Risk) which will apply to all new procurements from the date it is published on NSW ProcurePoint.

 Transactions based on earlier versions of the Core& Agreement (Low Risk) will continue in accordance with the terms of the relevant contract until completion.
 Tender requests that have been issued prior to the publication date of the new version with a projected contract award date prior to the publication date may use the then current version of the Core& Agreement (Low Risk).

-For the benefit of suppliers and Government, and to ensure consistent ICT contract terms, government agencies are not permitted to vary the standard terms and conditions of the Procure IT Framework without the written approval of the Department of Finance, Services and Innovation (DFSI), except in the case of beneficial variations as specified below.
+For the benefit of suppliers and Government, and to ensure consistent ICT contract terms, government agencies are not permitted to vary the standard terms and conditions of the Procure IT Framework without the written approval of the Department of Customer Service (DCS), except in the case of beneficial variations as specified below.
 The Department will approve variations that are reasonable and necessary to accommodate unique features of a particular procurement.

-However, government agencies must provide prior written notification of such variations to DFSI Legal, supported by legal advice confirming the variations are beneficial in nature.
+However, government agencies must provide prior written notification of such variations to DCS Legal, supported by legal advice confirming the variations are beneficial in nature.

 This direction applies from 1 November 2018 until it is withdrawn.